thebullbrew/BullMint_POLYGON_NFT_OPENZEPPLIN/README.md

-# Deploy NFT Collections to Polygon in Minutes assuming all your dependencies are installed and configured properly
+# Deploy NFT Collections to Polygon in Minutes assuming all your dependencies are installed and configured properly:

 Production-ready ERC721 NFT contract built with OpenZeppelin and Hardhat.